12.5. Calculating the SVD with Unitary Transformations¶

 The svd65

-and returns the combined SVD factors for either the full or economy SVD.
-The
+SVD algorithm, and returns the combined SVD factors for either the full

-The next example shows computing the SVD of a random over-determined matrix to test the accuracy of the decomposition and the orthogonality of the left and right singular vectors.
+Here is an example of how to test the accuracy of the decomposition and the orthogonality of the left and right singular vectors.

 >> [U,S,V] = svd65(A);